-The cordial letter on several occasions, mentions the hard work of the CDC, and their continued cooperation with the cruise company.
-It focuses however on the work however that the company has done to ensure the safe return of cruising.
+The cordial letter acknowledges the hard work of the CDC, and their continued cooperation with the cruise industry.
+It focuses, however, on the efforts that the company has made to ensure the safe return of cruising.
 In addition to mentioning the hospital-grade HVAC filtration systems, enhanced onboard medical facilities, and cutting-edge contact tracing technologies, there are five main points that are outlined.
 We’ve summarized them below - and yes, vaccines will be required for all.

 - All guests will provide proof that they were vaccinated at least two weeks prior to sailing.

 - All crew will be vaccinated at least two weeks before commencing their duties onboard.

 - NCLH will operationalize the protocols developed by the Healthy Sail Panel (“HSP”) (led by former Secretary of the Department of Health and Human Services Michael Leavitt and former Commissioner of the Food and Drug Administration Dr. Scott Gottlieb).
 These include universal testing of guests and crew and required vaccinations, “thereby creating a safe, “bubble-like” environment.”

 - On or about July 4th 2021, NCLH will resume cruising from US ports with three ships, each at a reduced capacity of 60%, and increasing each ship's capacity by 20% every 30 days.

 - Stringent requirements will remain in place until public health conditions allow for the implementation of more lenient protocols.

 The letter, to be clear, is Mr Del Rio requesting the CDC to allow them to sail - but it sounds a lot more like them informing the agency of their plans.
 It does mention continuing to work with the CDC, but the letter seems to request an approval to sail, and not additional guidelines to follow before being permitted to do so.